Karl Josef Müller

-Karl Josef Müller (19 January 1865, Hamburg – 29 October 1942, Theresienstadt Ghetto) was a German genre painter and lithographer; of Jewish ancestry.
+Karl Josef Müller (1865 – 1942) was a German genre painter and lithographer; of Jewish ancestry.

 Biography

-He was born to Abraham Müller, a cigar manufacturer, and his wife, Henriette née Burchard.
+He was born on 19 January 1865 in the Free and Hanseatic City of Hamburg to Abraham Müller, a cigar manufacturer, and his wife, Henriette née Burchard.
 After attending the Israelitische Freischule, he served a three-year apprenticeship with a lithographer.
 From 1886 to 1888, he was enrolled at the Kunstgewerbeschule Dresden (Arts and Crafts School), where he studied with the history painter and art restorer, Ermenegildo Antonio Donadini.
 He completed his studies at the Prussian Academy of Arts.